 B i o g r a p h y

 Feldmann is a frequent collaborator with pianist Steven Blier and the New York Festival of Song.
 In January 2018, Feldmann and Blier gave two world premieres of John Corigliano's song literature, performing the cycle Rhymes of the Irreverent and song no comet ever scratched the sky with NYFOS at the Peter Jay Sharp Theatre.
+He will make his debut with Brooklyn Art Song Society in May 2021, featuring the world premiere of Scott Wheeler's Three Russian Nocturnes.

 On the concert stage, Feldmann made his Carnegie Hall debut in November 2018 with MasterVoices, singing the Bass I solo in Handel's Israel in Egypt under Ted Sperling.
 He returned as a soloist in Handel's Messiah in December 2019 with Central Presbyterian Church on Park Avenue under Seth Ward.